-Also, enter the employer's identification number in the space indicated.
-The employer's identification number is required to process the return.
+Also, enter the employer identification number in the space indicated.
+The employer identification number is required to process the return.

-If the corporation or partnership does not have an assigned employer's identification number, you must request it from the Federal Internal Revenue Service and notify it to the Department of the Treasury using Form AS 4809.
+If the corporation or partnership does not have an assigned employer identification number, you must request it from the Federal Internal Revenue Service and notify it to the Department of the Treasury using Form AS 4809.

-Enter the complete address where the business or principal office is located, and its telephone number.
+Enter the Merchant's Registration Number assigned by the Department, the complete address where the business or principal office is located, and the telephone number.

 Inform the type of industry or business (principal business activity).
 For example, if your principal activity is construction of furniture, enter furniture manufacturing; if it is retail sale of furniture, enter furniture retail trade.
-Use the industrial codes list provided on page 33, in order to facilitate the description of the commercial activity and enter the corresponding industrial code.
+Use the industrial code list provided on page 31, in order to facilitate the description of the commercial activity and enter the corresponding industrial code.